Smertig/banana/docs/api/tg/types/chat_boost_source_giveaway.rst

 .. cpp:struct:: banana::api::chat_boost_source_giveaway_t

-   The boost was obtained by the creation of a Telegram Premium giveaway.
-This boosts the chat 4 times for the duration of the corresponding Telegram Premium subscription.
+   The boost was obtained by the creation of a Telegram Premium or a Telegram Star giveaway.
+This boosts the chat 4 times for the duration of the corresponding Telegram Premium subscription for Telegram Premium giveaways and prize_star_count / 500 times for one year for Telegram Star giveaways.

    .. cpp:member:: string_t source